Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Attacking through walls

-Some characters have attacks that can reach enemies from behind the walls.
-In case breaching into some enemy stronghold early is not an option, simply sniping enemies through the walls can be a good alternative in speedruns.
-So far, the best characters to do this with are Nezha (Human) and Xiahou Dun.
+Some characters have attacks that can hit enemies through the walls.
+Especially the new attacks added in WO3U (f.e. various air specials) are usually less glitch-proofed and have the unintended property of being able to hit enemies through collision.

+Sniping an officer early from tens of meters away can be a viable, faster alternative to other speed tactics talked above.
+However, usually you have to have a maxed out character with a powerful weapon to be able to do respectable amounts of damage from such a long distance, making this idea more relevant for individual level runs.

+Nezha (Human) is currently the best known character for attacking through walls.
+His fully charged C1 travels an insanely long distance - up to 30 meters? - and hits really hard as well.

 Some characters like Xiahou Yuan, Guo Jia and Gyuki have an air special that shoots a downwards aerial projectile at a fairly steep angle.
-This projectile goes through walls and has an effectively near-infinite range, only exploding upon hitting the ground.
-Although potentially powerful, you need a lot of height if you plan on using these attacks for hitting targets through walls at long distance.
+This projectile goes through walls and has an effectively near-infinite range, but you need a specific setup which gives you a lot of height to use it for officer sniping.

-It's untested if this glitch works in original WO3.
-If it does, it's bound to be less effective as a tactic since the best methods of attacking through walls don't exist in that version.
+This glitch should work in the original WO3 too, but it's bound to be far less effective since the most useful attacks for hitting through walls were only added in WO3U.

 **Videos:**\
 1, AKheon's video example of doing this in Battle of Nanjun:\